zaro0508/Bridge-infra/README.md

 * https://travis-ci.org/Sage-Bionetworks/Bridge-infra

 ## Secrets
-* We use git-crypt[3] to hide secrets for Bridge-infra.
+* We use git-crypt[3] to hide secrets.
 Access to secrets is tightly controlled.
 You will be required to have your own GPG key[4] and you must request access by a maintainer of this project.